3k3n3/50_days_of_python/README.md

 See you on Day 50.

 So far, I've particularly found this [challenge](python_snakes.py) interesting, I've just found out there is a whole [Emoji](https://pypi.org/project/emoji/) library in python.

+Explored the [any()](https://www.w3schools.com/python/ref_func_any.asp) function [here](teachers_salary.py).
+It's one function I haven't really used before.
+Very handy for testing for certain conditions for items in an iterable.